alexa-labs/workshop-in-skill-purchasing/lab-3-guide.md

 ## Task 4.
 Update the Skill Code to Check Inventory

 1. Open the **index.js** file in your **/lambda/custom** folder.
-1. Add the HintInveotryHandler code by locating the **lab-3-task-4-a** marker and pasting in the following code:
+1. Add the HintInventoryHandler code by locating the **lab-3-task-4-a** marker and pasting in the following code:
     ```javascript
     const HintInventoryHandler = {
       canHandle(handlerInput) {